-Katie earned her degree in Education from the University of British Columbia and has studied the Art of Mentoring at the Wilderness Awareness School.
-However, some of her most formative learning did not occur in the classroom.
-During her participation in a Canadian Peace Corps-type program in Guyana, Katie initiated a Big Brother-Big Sister program for street children.
-This challenging and ultimately very rewarding program led her to greatly value experiential learning, but also made her want to make a difference in her own community.
+Katie earned her degree in Education from the University of British Columbia and studied the Art of Nature Mentoring at the Wilderness Awareness School.
+However, some of her most formative learning occurred during her participation and subsequent leadership with a Canadian Peace Corps program.
+In Guyana, Katie initiated a Big Brother-Big Sister program for street children, taking them out into wild nature.
+This challenging and ultimately rewarding program led her to value experiential learning and wish to make a difference in her own community.

 Carmen Harris has worked in early childhood education throughout the last decade.
 Her work couples her concern to nourish the exuberant wonder of childhood with her love for the magic of the natural world.
 She has a great love for wildness (within and without), and an abiding passion for the rooted world of plants.
 Herbcraft, botany, and gardening all feed Carmen’s spirit, as does her pleasure in dance, and her training in the visual arts.

 Growing up in New Zealand, Carmen was informed by the mountains, valleys and waters of that land, and by her proximity to Maori culture.
 She has been participant in and organized numerous classes in plant medicine, primitive skills, tracking, and bodywork.
 Carmen is a graduate of Waldorf Early Childhood Education from Sunbridge Institute in New York.
 She is inspired by the Northern European tradition of the Forest – Farm School seeing a resurgence world wide and she is dedicated to moving education out of the classroom and into the land, to make hands-on outdoor education available to kids of all ages.